florimondmanca/asgi-caches/README.md

         ...
 ```

-See also the [HTTP Cache Directive Registry](https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml) for a list of valid cache directives (note that not all apply to responses), and the [MDN web docs on `Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) for more information on how to use these directives.
+For a list of valid cache directives, see the [HTTP Cache Directive Registry](https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml) (note that not all apply to responses).
+For more information on using these directives, see the [MDN web docs on `Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

-**Limitation**: the `public` and `private` directives are not supported yet -- see below.

 #### Cache privacy (TODO)